• Skip to primary navigation

 2. Layer the fully-cooked chicken in the bottom.
 Dump in the marinara sauce and mix with the chicken.
 Next, top with both cheeses until all the chicken is covered.

-3. In a small bowl, mix the breadcrumbs, olive oil, fresh herbs and a pinch of salt and pepper together.
+3. In a small bowl, stir together the breadcrumbs, olive oil, fresh parsley, and a pinch of salt and pepper.

 4. Sprinkle the seasoned breadcrumbs over the top.
 (Freezing instructions begin here.)